NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 To enable or disable Package Restore for all users on a computer, a developer or company can add the previous settings to the global `nuget.config` file, in Windows at `%ProgramData%\NuGet\Config`, sometimes under a specific `\{IDE}\{Version}\{SKU}\` Visual Studio folder, or in Mac/Linux at `~/.local/share`.
 Individual users can then selectively enable restore as needed on a project level.
 For more details on how NuGet prioritizes multiple config files, see [Configure NuGet behavior](../consume-packages/configuring-nuget-behavior.md#how-settings-are-applied).

 > [!Important]
-> If you edit the `packageRestore` settings in `nuget.config` directly, restart Visual Studio so that the **Options** dialog box shows the current values.
+> If you edit the `packageRestore` settings directly in `nuget.config`, restart Visual Studio so that the **Options** dialog box shows the current values.

 ## Constrain package versions with restore